 I began to tell my story, sure not to leave out mention of my high school diploma kind of like the person who mentions that they have a dog in a room full of parents with genius children.
 I outlined my plan of personal enlightenment.
 I preached the tiniest sermon on the salvation of curiosity.
 I ended by outlining my theory of education and briefly explaining the curriculum I designed to educate my own children.

 I added that I'm a beekeeper and told about that thing I do every year where I try to learn how to do one new thing.
 Read about that here.
-When I finished answering questions and sat back in my chair the rocket scientist caught my glance, closed his eyes, and nodded slowly at me.
+When I finished answering questions,"How had I been brave enough to design my own curriculum and be responsible for educating my children?
+Tell us more about the one new thing!
+How does one decide to become a beekeeper?" and sat back in my chair the rocket scientist caught my glance, closed his eyes, and nodded slowly at me.

 No matter what the details are, your story is your story.
 It's okay to be proud of who you are and what you have learned along the way.
 It might also be a good idea to have a brief and somewhat entertaining version of it ready just in case you ever have to tell it at a moment's notice.
 Hopefully, you'll follow someone less interesting than a rocket scientist who escaped from the Nazis.